jcollard/VibeDC/UnitTurnInteractionPlan.md

 - **Decision:** Cursors render in `renderUI()` to appear ABOVE units
 - **Rationale:** User feedback - cursors should be clearly visible over unit sprites
 - **Implementation:** Active cursor in `renderUI()`, movement range in `render()` (under units)
+- **Guidelines Compliance:** Per GeneralGuidelines.md Rendering Rules, all coordinates must be rounded using `Math.floor()` for pixel-perfect rendering

 ### Movement Through Units
 - **Decision:** Can path through friendly units, cannot end on ANY occupied tile